NadiDami/CrowdHailer.github.io/_drafts/2015-10-15-handling-errors-in-elixir.md

 ### Conclusion

-At the end of the last example we used a regular pipe to pass the tuple to the function instead of the extracted value.
+At the end of the last example we used a regular pipe to pass the tuple to the function instead of to the extracted value.
 In practice this often happens as the last step.
 A good thing as confident code should end by handling the errors it can resolve.
 As a convention my functions that expect a tuple I will name handle_something.